EFForg/webrequest-tlsinfo-api/proposal.md

   `protocol: enum of [TLS, QUIC]`

-  There are certain cases where additional information defined below may not be present because the protocol being used is not actually TLS (mainly just QUIC), this information allows plugins to know whether that extra information should be expected to be present or not.
+  There are certain cases where additional information defined below may not be present because the protocol being used is not actually TLS (mainly just QUIC), this information allows extensions to know whether that extra information should be expected to be present or not.

 * Ciphersuite